jeffgore00/hcj143-learning-docker/NOTES.md

 >
 > By default, a unix domain socket (or IPC socket) is created at `/var/run/docker.sock`, requiring either root permission, or docker group membership.

-Because this socket is addressable and out in the open, you can actually point to it from _within_ a Docker container.
+Because this socket is addressable, you can actually point to it from _within_ a Docker container.
 That would mean to make any use of it, the container itself would also have to have a Docker client!

 ## 4-2 Networking and namespaces